Laboratory-Imaging/Laboratory-Imaging.github.io/GA3-examples/28-Sholl_Analysis/README.md

 ![image](./images/22_close_settings.png "Image 8 - Close settings")

-**SelLargestObject** will select biggest object from selected binary layer, in this case this select only the object with the neuron.
+**SelLargestObject** will select biggest object from selected binary layer, in this case this selects only the object with the neuron.

 After step 2, we have highlighted the neuron in the image:

 ![image](./images/23_result.png "Image 9 - Highlighted neuron")

-### 3. Find center of neuron and create spherical shells
+### 3. Find center of the neuron and create spherical shells

 We will use following nodes to find center of the neuron and to draw circles around it: